bloops-project/bloops/README.md

 ```

 ## What is bloopsbot?
-What is bloopsbot? 🤖 This is a telegram bot created to organize offline games similar to tiktok quizzes for local offline groups
+Well, this is a telegram bot 🤖 for organizing quizzes similar to quizzes in tiktok, where you need to
+30 seconds name a few words from the proposed categories at a random letter.
+The bot is organizing, counting points, and you play with your friends

 ## Location
 You can use it here -> [bloops in Telegram](https://t.me/bloops_bot)